cmda-minor-vid/web-animation-18-19/README.md

 #### Main goals

-The main goals in this course are that you’re able to:
+The main goals in this course:

-*   create different CSS3 `states`, `transitions` and `animations` to enhance your static design
+*  You can create different CSS `transitions` and `animations` to add interactivity
+*  You can create different states with CSS `pseudo-classes` and `transforms`
-*   tweak and adjust your prototype with `in-browser tooling` (devtools)
+*  You can tweak and adjust your prototype with `in-browser tooling` (devtools)
-*   understand, create and animate `.SVG`
+*  You can animate `.SVG` and know to create scalable graphics
+*  You can implement new `CSS3 features`

 #### Sub goals